camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

 ### OpenShift cluster module setup

-This module sets up the foundational configuration for AWS access and Terraform usage.
+This module sets up the foundational configuration for ROSA HCP and Terraform usage.

 We will leverage [Terraform modules](https://developer.hashicorp.com/terraform/language/modules), which allow us to abstract resources into reusable components, simplifying infrastructure management.